Inne-Lemstra/PBfB/This_is_the_grade_I_deserve.md

 Michiel wondered about the .gitignore files so I decided to give hime and example.
 I forked his project. added the .gitignore file and made a pull request, which he accepted.
 I went smooth.

 ![fig3](./pics/pull_request.png)

+Tried to play around with travis but couldn't get it to work.
+Its a bit daunting where to start.
+Maybe i'll look at it later again.
+Seems fun to use.